-- Utilizes metrics for relative TSR and relative ROIC; - Delivers any payout that is actually earned at the end of the three-year performance period; - Compares BHGE performance versus the Company's Performance Peer Group (OSX Index plus TechnipFMC), as defined below; - · Balances stock returns with capital investment returns; and - Provides a payout range from 0% 150% of the granted units based on actual Company performance.
+- Utilizes metrics for relative TSR and relative ROIC; - Delivers any payout that is actually earned at the end of the three-year performance period; - Compares BHGE performance versus the Company's Performance Peer Group (OSX Index plus TechnipFMC), as defined below; - Balances stock returns with capital investment returns; and - Provides a payout range from 0% 150% of the granted units based on actual Company performance.

-1The number of the PSUs will be determined by straight-line interpolation for performance between the 25th percentile and the 50th percentile and between the 50th percentile and the 75th percentile.
+The number of the PSUs will be determined by straight-line interpolation for performance between the 25th percentile and the 50th percentile and between the 50th percentile.